openstack/neutron/doc/source/contributor/internals/ovn/l3_ha_rescheduling.rst

 Rescheduling of router depends on current prorities set.
 Each chassis is given a specific priority for the router's gateway and priority increases with increasing value ( i.e. 1 < 2 < 3 ...).
 The highest prioritized chassis hosts gateway port.
-Other chassis are selected as slaves.
+Other chassis are selected as backups.

 There are two approaches for rescheduling supported by ovn driver right
 now: